Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Self-adjoint extensions of Schr odinger operators

-Once we have determined a self--adjoint extension $H_U$ of the Schr\"odinger operator $H$, we can determine the unitary evolution of the system by computing the flow $U_t = \exp(-itH_U/\hbar )$.
-It is well--known that the Dirichlet extension of the Laplace--Beltrami operator has a pure discrete spectrum because of the compactness of the manifold and the ellipticity of the operator, hence all self--adjoint extensions have a pure discrete spectrum (see \cite{We80}, Thm.
+Once we have determined a self-adjoint extension $H_U$ of the Schr\"odinger operator $H$, we can obtain its unitary evolution as indicated in the Introduction by computing the flow $U_t = \exp(-itH_U/\hbar )$.
+It is well-known that the Dirichlet extension of the Laplace-Beltrami operator has a pure discrete spectrum because of the compactness of the manifold and the ellipticity of the operator, hence all self-adjoint extensions have a pure discrete spectrum (see \cite{We80}, Thm.
 8.18).
-Then the spectral theorem for the self--adjoint operator $H_U$ states:
+Then the spectral theorem for the self-adjoint operator $H_U$ states:

-where $P_k$ is the orthogonal projector onto the finite--dimensional eigenvector space $V_k$ corresponding to the eigenvalue $\lambda_k$.
+where $P_k$ is the orthogonal projector onto the finite-dimensional eigenvector space $V_k$ corresponding to the eigenvalue $\lambda_k$.
 The unitary flow $U_t$ is given by: